Vaping-associated pulmonary injury: Pathogens

 Products have been found to be contaminated with fungi and bacteria, which may cause fungal pneumonia, and bacterial pneumonia respectively.

 Nicotine-containing e-liquids are extracted from tobacco that may contain impurities.
 Tobacco-specific impurities such as cotinine, nicotine-N'-oxides (cis and trans isomers), and beta-nornicotyrine are believed to be the result of bacterial action or oxidation during the extracting of nicotine from tobacco.

-Re-used vapes, and vape sharing

-Infectious diseases by pathogens uncleaned vapes and/or vape sharing: